brianglass/anastasis/files/lenten_matins.md

 Glory.
 Both now.

-On FRIDAYÂ— ODE 5
+On FRIDAY— ODE 5

 ****

 Prayer of the Prophet Isaias.
 Chap.
 26:9.

-IsaiasÂ’ prophecy, a perfect prayer.
+Isaias’ prophecy, a perfect prayer.
 Lord our God give us peace.

 From nightfall my spirit is awake for you, O God: for your commands are light upon the earth.